 Graduate schemes and apprenticeships are available or you may start as a catering assistant and work your way up building your skills and experience as you go.
 Once you become a catering manager it's possible to progress to head of catering, operations management or even catering director with responsibility for a region and team of managers.

 The ability to think on your feet, work in a team and manage a budget are all important skills to be successful in a catering job.
 Food hygiene and health and safety certificates may also be required by some employers, while others will help you to achieve these as part of your role.

 Read more about the daily tasks and salary of a catering manager.

-The industry has a clear hierarchy and jobs are split into: commis chef, chef de partie, sous chef and head chef.
+The industry has a clear hierarchy and chef jobs are split into: commis chef, chef de partie, sous chef and head chef.
 You will likely start at the bottom, building your experience and skills and working your way up.

 Cooking techniques, food hygiene and health and safety are the obvious technical aspects of the job.
 However, depending on what level you're at you also need to be able to listen to and act on instructions and delegate where necessary.
 Attention to detail and a calm approach in highly pressured environments are also important.

 Take a look at the qualifications needed to become a chef.

 You'll ensure that all services provided meet the clients' needs and events are run efficiently, which may require liaising with an event organiser.
 As well as conference centres you could find work in hotels, universities and sporting venues.

 Salaries vary depending on sector, role and experience but generally assistant managers start at £20,000, rising anywhere up to £35,000 as a manager and up to £45,000 with a few years' experience.

 Effective organisation, the ability to budget and handle finances and customer service skills are all important to be successful in the role.
 A full driving licence and foreign language skills may also be useful depending on the job.